Videos

 Kidz in the Hood

-I made a second video with the same material.
-I recall my prof thought the first one was too jumpy — more wannabe MTV and not documentary style, so I made a slower version.
+A second video with the same material.
+I recall my prof at the Argentine Film Syndicate thought the first one was too jumpy — more wannabe MTV and not documentary style, so I made a slower version.

 The music is by Coyita from the album Ronroco by Argentine composer, Gustavo Santaolalla.(affiliate link)